Fluid Mechanics with Analysis Using Computations and Experiments

 Bio-inspired Boundary Layer Control

-Faculty Advisor: Dr. Amy Lang, Associate Professor, Aerospace Engineering and Mechanics
+Faculty Advisor: Dr. Amy Lang, Professor, Aerospace Engineering and Mechanics

-Faculty Advisor: Dr. Paul Hubner, Associate Professor, Aerospace Engineering and Mechanics
+Faculty Advisor: Dr. Paul Hubner, Professor, Aerospace Engineering and Mechanics

 Internal Combustion Engine Flows